There are three basic flame types: neutral (balanced), excess acetylene (carburizing), and excess oxygen (oxidizing) as shown below.

 A carburizing flame looks much the same with MAPP gas or acetylene.
 It has a yellow feather on the end of the primary cone.
 Carburizing flames are obtained with MAPP gas when oxyfuel ratios are around 2.2:1 or lower.
 Slightly carburizing or “reducing” flames are used to weld or braze easily oxidized alloys such as aluminum.

 As oxygen is increased, or the fuel is turned down, the carburizing feather pulls off and disappears.
 When the feather disappears, the oxyfuel ratio is about 2.3:1.
 The inner flame is a very deep blue.
 This is the neutral MAPP gas flame for welding, shown in figure 11-3.
 The flame remains neutral up to about 2.5:1 oxygen-to-fuel ratio.

 Increasing the oxygen flame produces a lighter blue flame, a longer inner cone, and a louder burning sound.
 This is an oxidizing MAPP gas flare.
 An operator experience with acetylene will immediately adjust the MAPP gas flame to look like the short, intense blue flame typical of the neutral acetylene flame setting.
 What will be produced, however, is a typical oxidizing MAPP gas flame.
 With certain exceptions such as welding or brazing copper and copper alloys, an oxidizing flame is the worst possible flame setting, whatever the fuel gas used.
-The neutral flame is the principle setting for welding or brazing steel.
+The neutral flame is the principal setting for welding or brazing steel.
 A neutral MAPP gas flame has a primary flame cone abut 1-1/2 to 2 times as long as the primary acetylene flame cone.